koenrane/KR-new-site/content/BiDPO postmortem.md

 Figure: Bayesian statistics for Gemini Pro 1.5v2 performance shifts.
 A sample advantage of $n$ on TruthfulQA corresponds to an accuracy increase of $\frac{n}{256}$.
 Wins needed ≥10% signal to be statistically relevant, making it hard to identify and stack small wins.

-6. Generate and analyze data separately in case the generation pipeline changes or breaks in the future.
-Error prevented: Inability to plot complete 1.5v1 statistics on e.g. multi-shot prompting.
+Generate and analyze data separately:
+: Separation protects against possible generation pipeline changes or breaks.
+Error prevented: Inability to plot complete 1.5v1 statistics on e.g. multi-shot prompting (as we didn't expect to regenerate those).

 # Conclusion